 The difficulty with this debate is that yoga is such a broad term and that there are so many different types of yoga classes.

 But, regardless, the truth is yoga does not follow one religion.
 That’s because it does not require ideology, belief systems, or compliance.

 That being said, yoga absolutely does have a spiritual component.

-While there are components of Buddhism and Hinduism worked into yoga practices, practicing yoga does not make you a Hindu or Buddhist.
-It’s simply a doorway to a more meaningful life - whatever that means to you.
+While there are components of Buddhism and Hinduism that worked into yoga practices, practicing yoga does not make you a Hindu or Buddhist.
+It’s simply a doorway to a more meaningful life – whatever that means to you.
 Yoga offers perspective and insight into who you are and how you are seen in this world.
-It naturally gravitates you toward a healthier lifestyle as you lean toward wellness in a variety of ways.
+It naturally gravitates toward a healthier lifestyle as you lean toward wellness in a variety of ways.

 Yoga truly is about creating harmony between your body, mind, and soul.
-While mantras and chants are sometimes used to awaken the dormant potential of consciousness that reside within you, these practices are not required to benefit from yoga.
+While mantras and chants are sometimes used to awaken the dormant potential of consciousness that resides within you, these practices are not required to benefit from yoga.